lucasmello/Driloader/README.md

  Selenium needs a specific driver to work with each browser.
 Every driver has a version that works with specific browser versions, and it's really annoying reading the changelogs to check if the current driver will work with the new browser version.
 Plus, a lot of times a test crashes because the browser has updated and the driver is not compatible anymore.
  That's why Driloader exists: To make this process so much easier!
-Seriously, you don't need to worry with it anymore, we solved this problem!
+Seriously, you don't need to worry about it anymore, we solved this problem!